 My vision is probably going to get worse

 Since I’m still growing, my vision is going to change, and it will likely get worse.
 I might need larger print, Braille, or more assistance in the classroom.
+I might even go from being an elementary school student with low vision to an elementary school student with blindness.
 Don’t remind me of how I used to see, as I am likely frustrated that my vision has changed.

 Also, please don’t try and take my new glasses off my face to see them, or crouch down and stare at my glasses.
 You’re invading my personal space, and the light will hurt my eyes.